emilk/eon/README.md

 # Con - The simple and friendly config format
+> [!WARNING] ⚠️ As of July 2025, the Con library and Spec is still under heavy development.

 This repository contains the definition of _Con_, a simple config format designed for human editing.

 Con uses the `.con` file ending.